saplingdigitalltd/deployment-workflow/README.md

 Also, be sure to add the `.vagrant` folder to your project's `.gitignore` file so that directory's contents, which are auto-generated by Vagrant, aren't committed with your project's source.

+### Config

+Let's assume you are working on a project called "Groudskeeper".

+* The git repo should be at github.com/saplingdigitalltd/groundskeeper
+* The local dev url should be groundskeeper.dev

+In this case the "project name" is "groundskeeper".
+You will need to set this as the "project_name" variable in `deploy/ansible/group_vars`.

+	# This var is referenced by a few other vars, eg. git_repo, hostname, site_fqdn.
+	project_name: groundskeeper

+You will also need to set up the production site's Fully Qualified Domain Name (fqdn).
+In this case it might be something like `groundskeeper.com` or `groundskeeper.sapling.digital`.